Moshé Feldenkrais: Life

-Throughout the 1960s, 1970s, and the 1980, he presented his method in Europe and in North America (including an Awareness Through Movement program for human potential trainers at Esalen Institute in 1972).
+Throughout the 1960s, 1970s and in 1980 he presented his method in Europe and in North America (including an Awareness Through Movement program for human potential trainers at Esalen Institute in 1972).
 He trained the first group of 13 teachers in the method from 1969 to 1971 in Tel Aviv.
 Over the course of four summers, from 1975 to 1978, he trained 65 teachers in San Francisco at Lone Mountain College under the auspices of the Humanistic Psychology Institute.
 In 1980, 235 students began his summer teacher-training course at Hampshire College in Amherst, Massachusetts.
 After becoming ill in the fall of 1981, after teaching two of the planned four summers, he stopped teaching publicly.

 Feldenkrais Method

-The Feldenkrais Method is intended to teach better posture and improve quality of life, by means of instruction and gentle manipulation of the body.
+The Feldenkrais Method is intended to teach better movement and improve quality of life, by means of instruction and gentle manipulation of the body.

-In 2015, the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance; the Feldenkrais Method was one of 17 therapies evaluated for which no clear evidence of effectiveness was found.
-The report notes that there is "a paucity of evidence regarding the effectiveness of Feldenkrais for the improvement of health outcomes for any clinical condition".